 For the main event, we want food that will fuel us through the remainder of the day.
 Yet often we tuck into foods that make us sleepy!

-Choose a source of good quality protein, healthy fats, and complex carbohydrates, which can look like:
+Include a source of good quality protein, healthy fats, and fibre (or complex carbohydrates), which can look like:

 - Lentil ‘meatballs’ with a herbed plain yoghurt dipping sauce

-- Egg muffins or frittata with leftover roast veggies, topped with a handful of fresh leafy greens
+- Egg muffins or frittata with leftover roast veg, topped with a handful of fresh leafy greens

-- Soup, that includes a load of different veggies, made at home in advance for lunches the week ahead, carried in a jar (served cold or to be re-heated) or thermos.
-If you like and can tolerate bread, have with it a slice of high-quality whole-grain, sourdough or dark rye
+- Soup that includes different veg, made at home in advance for lunches the week ahead, carried in a jar (served cold or to be re-heated) or thermos.
+If you like, have with it a slice of high-quality whole-grain, sourdough or dark rye

 - A salad in a jar that can be assembled quickly with what you have in the kitchen

-If you are consistently low on time, make double quantities of dinner and enjoy leftovers the next day.
+If you are consistently low on time, make double quantities of dinner and enjoy leftovers the next day’s lunch.
 Too easy!

 2. Simple snacks

-Depending on how active you or your kids are, consider packing one or two additional snacks that include some source of protein and healthy fats, such as:
+Depending on how active you or your kids are, consider packing one or two additional snacks that include some quality protein and healthy fats, such as:

-- Roasted and spiced chickpeas or pumpkin seeds (a.k.a. pepitas)
+- Roasted and spiced chickpeas, nuts, or pumpkin seeds (pepitas)

-- Homemade snack balls or bars, made with nuts/seeds with a little dried fruit (check out our nutty banana bread balls)
+- Homemade snack balls or bars, made with nuts and/or seeds and a little dried fruit (check out our nutty banana bread balls!)

-- Coconut, seed and nut trail mix that could include coconut chips, almonds, cashews, walnut, hazelnuts, pumpkin seeds, sunflower seeds and more.
-Option to add a small amount of unsweetened dried fruit, such sultanas, dried apple, and apricot (but be aware that dried fruit is a concentrated source of naturally-occurring sugars).
+- Trail mix composed of coconut, seed, and nuts.
+Make your own, and consider including coconut chips, almonds, cashews, walnuts, hazelnuts, pumpkin seeds, sunflower seeds, and more.
+Optional: add some dark chocolate or cacao nibs, and a small amount of unsweetened dried fruit, such as sultanas, goji berries, dried apple, or apricot (but be aware that dried fruit is a concentrated source of naturally-occurring sugars).

-- Plain yoghurt with fruit and seeds mixed through.
-Think berries or passionfruit pulp with sunflower, chia or hemp seeds
+- Plain yoghurt with fresh fruit and seeds mixed through.
+Think berries or passionfruit pulp with sunflower, chia, or hemp seeds

 A serve of whole fruit is always a super simple and tasty snack, such as an apple, a banana, or a handful of berries or cherry tomatoes.